 Tip 4: Go beyond repeating and guess the answer

 Rather than repeat, try to go one level up and guess the whole answer before they said it.
-After the app says, for example, “Why are you putting that coat?” think how you would say that and say it in the target language.
-Think of it as a test.
+After the app says, for example, “Why are you putting that coat?” think how you would say that in the target language.

 This is pretty tiring.
 But it’s such a good way of drilling things.